sushant-gawade/sushant-gawade/README.md

         </a>
     </p>
 -->
 <h4 align="center">I'm a full-stack developer from India.
-I enjoy creating things with the Python and MERN stack.
-I'm now exploring with cloud computing and AI/ML.</h4>
+I enjoy creating things using the Python and MERN stacks.
+I'm currently exploring cloud computing and AI/ML.</h4>

 ---